Connect with us

 RELATED: Kitchen Firm Drops Engineered Stone Over Health Concerns

-Exposure to large amounts of Pentachlorophenol, another wood preservative, can lead to harmful effects on kidneys, nervous system, liver, immune system and can also cause cancer.
+Exposure to large amounts of Pentachlorophenol, another wood preservative, can lead to harmful effects on the kidneys, nervous system, liver, and immune system and can also cause cancer.

 4. Halogenated Flame Retardants

-Flame retardants are chemicals incorporated in construction materials during manufacturing to slow down or stop the spread of flames either by forming a protective film or by inhibiting chemical reactions that support combustion in case of a fire break out.
+Flame retardants are chemicals incorporated in construction materials during manufacturing to slow down or stop the spread of flames either by forming a protective film or by inhibiting chemical reactions that support combustion in case a fire breaks out.

 When heated, these retardants degrade into toxic substances in gaseous form which then mix with dust and get into the body through ingestion or inhalation.

-They can cause disruption of hormones especially thyroid, adverse developmental problems in foetus and children, immunotoxicity, cancer and reproductive problems.
+They can disrupt hormones especially the thyroid, adverse developmental problems in the foetus and children, immunotoxicity, cancer, and reproductive problems.

 5. Asbestos

-These were popular products until the 1960s when they were discovered to be extremely harmful building materials – causing chronic obstructive pulmonary disease and lung cancer.
+These were popular products until the 1960s when they were found to be extremely harmful materials – causing chronic obstructive pulmonary disease and lung cancer.

 However, the material continued to find its way onto millions of rooftops freely – until 1983 when Iceland became the first country in the world to ban all types of asbestos.

-Dozens of countries have since outlawed asbestos, although most nations are yet to ban the material.
-However, its importation, and production is highly regulated in most regions.
+Dozens of countries have since outlawed asbestos, although most nations have yet to ban the material.
+However, its importation, and production are highly regulated in most regions.

 Though rarely found in modern building materials, asbestos can still be found in pipe covers, flooring, fireproofing insulation and many adhesives among other materials.